Cell theory: Cell theory

-However, the idea that all cells come from pre-existing cells had in fact already been proposed by Robert Remak; it has been suggested that Virchow plagiarized Remak and did not give him credit.
+However, the idea that all cells come from pre-existing cells had already been proposed by Robert Remak; it has been suggested that Virchow plagiarized Remak.
 Remak published observations in 1852 on cell division, claiming Schleiden and Schawnn were incorrect about generation schemes.
 He instead said that binary fission, which was first introduced by Dumortier, was how reproduction of new animal cells were made.
-Once this tenet was added, the classical cell theory was complete.
+Once this tenet was added, classical cell theory was complete.

 Modern interpretation

 The generally accepted parts of modern cell theory include: